– Employment Law Solicitors –

 Changes to an employment contract can result from a change in the law but otherwise variations must be agreed between the employer and worker.
 It is essential that both parties consent to any such changes.
 Where agreement is reached the worker must be provided with a document noting the changes within one month of their coming into effect.

 Even where the future of a business is at risk an employer cannot unilaterally reduce the pay or working hours of a worker.
 There must be an agreement between employer and worker.
 If a worker does not agree to a proposed change the employer may decide to make him redundant if there is a genuine downturn in business or there is insufficient work for him to do.
 However, redundancy is essentially a dismissal and a worker dismissed in this way may qualify for bringing a claim for unfair dismissal.
 If an employer is unable to prove that there was a genuine redundancy and that fair procedures were followed the dismissal may be found to have been unfair.
 If an employer insists on reducing pay or working hours a worker may consider that he has no option but to resign and claim constructive dismissal because the employer has breached the terms of the employment contract.
 However, proving constructive dismissal can be problematic and a worker should seek legal advice before taking such a drastic step.
+At Fachta O Driscolls, as employment law solicitors we can give you the support needed on these matters.

 Redundancy